varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

+   ``varnishstat`` looks only at counters.
+   These counters are easily found in the SHMLOG, and are typically polled at reasonable interval to give the impression of real-time updates.
+   Counters, unlike the rest of the log, are not directly mapped to a single request, but represent how many times a specific action has occurred since Varnish started.

    ``varnishstat`` gives a good representation of the general health of Varnish.
    Unlike all other tools, ``varnishstat`` does not read log entries, but counters that Varnish updates in real-time.
    It can be used to determine your request rate, memory usage, thread usage, number of failed backend connections, and more.